 Next Steps for You

-With some planning, you can boost your tax-free income.
+With some planning, you can boost your non-taxable income.
 Here are a few follow up suggestions for you.

 - Consult with a tax professional for advice and guidance in your specific situation.